-Raquel Tapia, MNM, MPA — Education Program Manager
+Raquel Tapia, MNM, MPA — Senior Manager, Program Operations & Risk Management

 Raquel joined the Foundation in April 2014, as the Education Program Manager.
+In November 2017, Raquel was promoted to the Senior Manager, Program Operations and Risk Management due to her vast knowledge of Foundation program operations combined with her educational experience.
 Raquel has a Bachelor of Arts Degree in Sociology from Bethune-Cookman University.
 Additionally, Raquel has a Master of Public Administration Degree, a Master of Nonprofit Management Degree as well as a Graduate Certificate in Fundraising from the University of Central Florida.
 Raquel is also, an Adjunct Professor at Bethune-Cookman University in the Department of International and Public Affairs Studies.

 Raquel comes to the Foundation with eight years child welfare experience.
 Raquel started in the field as an Intern with the Children’s Advocacy Center of Volusia & Flagler Counties where she worked with child victims of sexual abuse.
 In 2009, she was employed as a Dependency Case Manager with Children’ Home Society where she received her Child Protection Certification and Domestic Violence Specialization.
 In 2011, Raquel work with Kids House of Seminole as a Family Advocate where she gained her Family Team Conferencing Certification.
 This same year, Raquel obtained her Mental Health Case Management Certification to provide Targeted Case Management services to adults and children with Mental Health Diagnosis.
 Most recently, Raquel worked with Friends of Children and Families where she served as Program Coordinator to the organization’s mentoring and tutoring program.